Curriculum for Key Stages 1 and 2

-The National Curriculum is organised into Key Stage One for children aged 5 to 7 and Key Stage Two for children aged 7 to 11.
+The National Curriculum is organised into Key Stage 1 for children aged 5 to 7 and Key Stage 2 for children aged 7 to 11.
 In Key Stage One, the children are taught for 21 hours per week.
 In Key Stage Two, the children are taught for 23.5 hours per week.

 Classes are organised by National Curriculum Year Groups, plus Nursery and Reception Class, known as the Foundation Stage, with approximately thirty children in each class.
 We aim to make our teaching as exciting as possible for the children.
 This can sometimes be done most effectively by integrating the National Curriculum into topic work.
 Topic work is carefully planned and monitored to ensure that all aspects of the National Curriculum are covered.